A link to reset your password has been sent to your email

 Didn't receive an email?
 Resend

-This safari journey in Australia offers a spectacular scenery of both the coast and mountain variety, authentic Aboriginal history and artwork, and an immersion into the goldrush history of Ballarat.
-This is a luxury touring that will have you genuinely enthralled.
+This safari journey in Australia offers spectacular scenery of both the coast and mountain variety, authentic Aboriginal history and artwork, and an immersion into the gold rush history of Ballarat.
+This is a luxury tour that will have you genuinely enthralled.
 This tour has a fantastic combination of coastlines, mountains, and history.
 Within this famous region known as the Great Southern Touring route lies amazing natural and historic experiences for you to discover.

 You will be accommodated for three nights in Beacon Point Ocean View Villas, Royal Mail Hotel, and in the lodge at Sovereign Hill.